Table of Contents

 Hence, a plethora of new apps emerged with the potential of moving the cannabis industry to new heights.
 From Leafly, the cannabis encyclopedia; to Eaze, the hemp delivery service, to Lift, a medical reviews app, everything is covered.

-Artificial intelligence, alongside cannabis apps, has shown enticing development in the cannabis industry.
-As stated by Forbes, machine learning and AI can provide new layers of decision making and analysis for practitioners and consumers to gather critical insights.
-Such insights benefit both the consumers and the industry, which can collect and analyze data around cannabis more efficiently—to develop better products and services.
+Artificial intelligence, alongside cannabis smartphone apps, has shown enticing development in the cannabis industry.
+As stated by Forbes, machine learning and AI can provide new layers of decision-making and analysis for practitioners and consumers to gather critical insights.
+Such insights benefit both the consumers and the industry, which can collect and analyze data about cannabis more efficiently—to develop better products and services.

-Protecting the industry and bringing relevant information to consumers
+Cannabis Smartphone Apps Protect the industry and Deliver relevant information to consumers

 Historically, the marijuana industry was hampered by the dark web and illegal cannabis trafficking.
 With legal cannabis businesses, not only do consumers find safer marijuana products, but also the industry creates new jobs, seeing multiple innovative startups surface.

-Cannabis Tech spoke with Meni Morim, CEO of Namaste Technologies, about Uppy, its forward-thinking cannabis medical app.
+Cannabis Tech spoke with Meni Morim, CEO of Namaste Technologies, about Uppy, (UPDATE 2023: As of December 2023, these websites are no longer accessible) its forward-thinking cannabis medical app.
 Uppy is on the way to revolutionize the pharmaceutical cannabis industry.
 Combining machine learning and human intelligence, Uppy gathers medical information about patients to match them with the right strains and products for therapeutic purposes.

 Morim states, “It’s difficult for patients to medicate.
 If you suffer from anxiety or paranoia and choose the wrong strain, the effects could be negative.”